Where is Cap Blanc-Nez?

 Cap Blanc-Nez

-Cap Blanc-Nez is a cape located at Escalles in the Pas-de-Calais, a few kilometres from the city of Calais and about 25 km from Boulogne-sur-Mer.
+Cap Blanc-Nez is a cape located at Escalles in the Pas-de-Calais, a few kilometres from the city of Calais and around 25 km from Boulogne-sur-Mer.
 It owes its name to its famous white cliffs.
-It is a heavenly place in the north of the Franceideal for a trip to weekend or even for a week's holiday.
-It is an emblematic place of the Opal Coast region that can transform your holidays into an extraordinary adventure.
-Together with Cap Gris-Nez, it forms one of the 13 high places tourist labelled national sites: "Grand Site de France "A nice walk is recommended.
+It's a heavenly spot in northern France, ideal for a weekend break or even a week's holiday.
+It is an emblematic site of the Opal Coast region that can turn your holiday into an extraordinary adventure.
+Together with Cap Gris-Nez, it is one of the 13 national tourist hotspots to have been awarded the "Grand Site de France" label, making it a great place to take a stroll.

 Cap Blanc-Nez